Autologous fascial sling is a surgical treatment for stress urinary incontinence in women who cannot use a synthetic or midurethral sling.

 When should I consider an autologous fascial sling?

 An autologous fascial sling is a good alternative if a synthetic midurethral sling cannot be used, or if you want to avoid synthetic material.
-It is also an option if previous surgery for SUI didn’t work.
+It is also an option if previous surgery for stress urinary incontinence didn’t work.

 How is an autologous fascial sling implanted?